awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 ## \(Optional\) Configuring Granular Access<a name="es-cognito-auth-granular"></a>

 You might have noticed that the default identity pool settings assign every user who logs in the same IAM role \(`Cognito_identitypoolAuth_Role`\), which means that every user can access the same AWS resources\.
-If you want more granular access control—for example, if you want your organization's analysts to have access to all eight of your Amazon ES domains, but everyone else to have access to only five of them—you have two options:
+If you want to use [fine\-grained access control](fgac.md) with Amazon Cognito—for example, if you want your organization's analysts to have read\-only access to several indices, but developers to have write access to all indices—you have two options:
-+ Create user groups and configure your identity provider to choose the IAM role based on the user's authentication token\.
++ Create user groups and configure your identity provider to choose the IAM role based on the user's authentication token \(recommended\)\.
 + Configure your identity provider to choose the IAM role based on one or more rules\.

 You configure these options using the **Edit identity pool** page of the Amazon Cognito console, as shown in the following screenshot\.
+For a walkthrough that includes fine\-grained access control, see [Tutorial: IAM Master User and Amazon Cognito](fgac.md#fgac-walkthrough-iam)\.

 ![\[Role options for an authentication provider\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/cognito-roles.png)

+**Important**
+Just like the default role, Amazon Cognito must be part of each additional role's trust relationship\.
+For details, see [Creating Roles for Role Mapping](https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html#creating-roles-for-role-mapping) in the *Amazon Cognito Developer Guide*\.

 ### User Groups and Tokens<a name="es-cognito-auth-granular-tokens"></a>